ARMmbed/GettingStartedmbedOS/Docs/Full_Guide/Interfacing.md

 ![](../Full_Guide/Images/frdm_k64f_pinnout.jpg)</span>

 This brings us all the way from a generic LED1 call in your code to a board-specific pin use.

+## Further reading

+You might be interested in the Doxygen for [mbed-drivers](https://docs.mbed.com/docs/mbed-drivers-api/en/latest/api/index.html).